Blog Archive

 A football formation diagram has been included to help the kiddos understand where each play may stand.
 There are several different formations, football players could use.
 This is only one of them.

 Source: Jason and I created the printable for this activity.
-The American Football Unit Culture Printable Pack is free.
-For your copy, click on the link at the bottom of this post.
+The American Football Unit Culture Printable Pack is is a subscriber's only freebie.
+For your free copy, follow the directions at the bottom of this post.

 Puzzle of the USA